top of box

 N:Very common tune.

 Notes.
-This is just a means to add comments in the abc file.
+This is just a means to add general comments in the abc file.
 It won't show up in any printed scores.

 Z:Transcribed Sept.
 28, 2003 by Andrew T. Lenz, Jr.